Quick! Name one aspect of design that doesn't involve lines.

 Now that we've been thoroughly humbled by the power of the line in design, let's break this basic element down to make sure we can get the most out of it.

 Obviously, with a basic element like this, it can go in a lot of different directions.
 Quite literally, too.

 So here we have a very simple set of these literal directions, including vertical, horizontal, diagonal, and the lines that work together: intersecting, perpendicular, and parallel.
 Adding the zig-zags and curved lines gives this basic element a little bit of extra flair.

 But these simple directions aren't all that the line has to offer.

 Breaking it down even further, a combination of line elements can deliver an unusual texture, a abstract geometric shape, the perfect font type, or the dotted line denoting the path that the kids take in The Family Circus.
 Basically what we're saying here is that lines are the building blocks of the universe.
 At least, the universe of graphic design.

 So what are you going to do with your lines?

 Well, what are you intending to get across to your audience with your graphic design?
 What message do you want them to receive?
 What mood and tone do you want your piece to have?

 Any given component of graphic design will deliver, along with itself, a bundle of messages and tones.
 Any line, for instance, will have intrinsic aspects of direction and quality.
-Graphic Design Solutions says the qualities of a line can be "delicate or bold, smooth or broken, thick or thin, regular or changing, and so on."
+Graphic Design Solutions says the qualities of a line in design can be "delicate or bold, smooth or broken, thick or thin, regular or changing, and so on."